AshridgeTechnologies/elemento/stories/Backlog.md

 - Consider a better bundler - esbuild, rspack, Rome
 - Consider using decorators
+- Consider oclif for CLI and dev server (or combine them)
 - Revisit user-private - using sub-collections in Firebase is non-portable
 - Flaky EditorRunner and AppMain tests
 - Refactor Editor etc so could swap in different Editor, outer component generates and previews